superalgorithm/superalgorithm-cli/readme.md

     # Backtest logic
 ```

 Any file changes will automatically trigger a re-build of the docker container.
+This enables you to make changes and test your strategies without continously running docker commands.
+To stop automative re-builds simply exit the command with `ctrl + c`.

+Check the `sma_strategy` file for an example setup.

 ### 2. Deploy to Remote Server

-Deploy strategies to a remote server.
-Configure `.env` using:
+To deploy strategies to a remote server create an `.env` with the following variables:

 - REMOTE_SERVER: Your server address
 - REMOTE_USER: SSH username